The Finance Burrito podcast: Personal finance unwrapped

-No, we don’t mean actual fire!
-FI/RE stands for financial independence, retire early - one of the latest financial movements that’s helping dedicated Aussies hit their savings goals!
+Don't stress, we don’t mean actual fire.
+FI/RE stands for financial independence, retire early - one of the latest financial movements that’s helping dedicated Aussies hit their savings goals.
 But just like regular saving, FI/RE requires a degree of sacrifice.
 Find out what it is in this episode.

 Special guest: FI/RE follower, Katy Winter

 Being transparent is a key element in any relationship, but what about it when it comes to our salary?
 In this episode, our hosts investigate the benefits and potential dangers that come with salary transparency, whether that’s among loved ones, friends or even your co-workers.

 Episode 2.
 Debt 101: the good, the bad & the ugly

 Personal debt is a common hill many Aussies may have to climb on their journey to financial success.
 But is debt really as evil as we think it is?
 That’s the question Liv and Tom answer on this episode of The Finance Burrito.

 Special guests: Sydney couple, Emma and Ben

 In the very first episode of The Finance Burrito, Tom and Liv get familiar with Buy Now Pay Later giant, Afterpay, and discuss whether a crisis (cough Covid-19) can change the way we behave with money.